gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Verification

 From the Windows VM, I pinged the Ubuntu VM's IP address by running `ping 172.16.14.129` in the Command Prompt.
-The Windows VM sent ICMP echo requests to the Ubuntu VM’s IP address (172.16.14.129) to confirm that both systems could successfully communicate across the configured host-only network.
+The Windows VM sent ICMP echo requests to the Ubuntu VM IP address (172.16.14.129) to confirm that both systems could successfully communicate across the configured host-only network.

 The network configuration between both VMs was functioning correctly.
 The connection was successfully established, as indicated by reply messages from the Ubuntu VM (e.g., Reply from 172.16.14.129).
-No packet loss occurred (0% loss), confirming stable communication and consistent response times indicated reliable connectivity.
+No packet loss occurred (0% loss) confirming stable communication.
+The consistent response times indicated reliable connectivity.

 ## Step 9: Run Snort in Live Console Mode